wheelyjoe/DCS-Scripts/README.md

  Don't mix SAM types

-### INSTALLATION:
- Load at mission start in mission editor using Trigger> 4 Mission Start > Do Script File (script file)

 ## Splash Damage 2.0:

  -Adds a blast wave effect which adds timed and scaled secondary explosions on top of game objects